 - 1. Turn the engine off. - 2.
 Carefully turn the filler cap counterclockwise until it spins off. - 3.
-Pull to remove the cap from the fuel filler pipe. - 4.
-To install the cap, align the tabs on the cap with the notches on the filler pipe. - 5.
-Turn the filler cap clockwise 1/4 of a turn until at least one click is light or "check fuel cap" message may not reset immediately; it may take several driving cycles for the check fuel cap light or "check fuel cap" message to turn off.
-A driving cycle consists of an engine start-up (after four or more hours with the engine off) followed by city and highway driving.
+Pull to remove the cap from the fuel filler pipe.

+4. To install the cap, align the tabs on the cap with the notches on the filler pipe.

+5. Turn the filler cap clockwise 1/4 of a turn until at least one click is heard.

-If the check fuel cap light $\mathfrak{k}^{\bullet}$ or a "check fuel cap" message comes on, the fuel filler cap may not be properly installed.
+If the check fuel cap light $\mathbf{k}^{}$ or a "check fuel cap" message comes on, the fuel filler cap may not be properly installed.
 The light or message can come on after several driving events after you've refueled your vehicle.